Search

 During this homestay you’ll get to know the family by helping them with chores, riding horses alongside them, and cooking up a khorkhog feast together on your last night.

-The Itinerary: 12-Day Gobi Desert Group Tour
+12-day Itinerary: Gobi Desert Group Tour

 This trip starts and ends in Ulaanbaatar, Mongolia’s capital city.
 You will drive from Ulaanbaatar on a loop, returning back to the city a different way than you came.